 The county tax office has a right to foreclose on your property if the taxes are not paid.
 However, even if foreclosure is on the horizon, a property tax loan can stop the process.
 These loans can sometimes close the same day (many residential accounts however, will have a 3 business day waiting period), and the lending company will settle your account with the tax office in full, including outstanding taxes, penalties, legal fees and interest.
 This will immediately stop foreclosure in Texas and prevent you from losing your property.

 Delinquent property taxes in Texas mount up quickly, with interest and penalties being applied on a regular basis to your account.
 This can quickly spiral out of control and make them even more challenging to pay.
 The best way to prevent owing the county tax office thousands of dollars in taxes, penalties, legal fees and interest is to get a property tax loan as quickly as possible if you are unable to pay your account.
 While a property tax loan does include interest for the loan provider, this is minimal in comparison to the penalties and interest that will be applied to your account.
-The loan will pay off your account in full, and can be structured so that your monthly payments are very manageable, allowing you to get back on your feet easily.
+As a result of the loan, you can pay off your account in full.
+We can structure it so that your monthly payment of property taxes is very manageable, allowing you to get back on your feet as soon as possible.

 To find out more about our property tax loans or to get financial assistance to pay your delinquent property taxes, please contact us today at American Finance and Investment Company, Inc. (AFIC) or fill in the form below.